 Dimming with Phase Control

-With the principle of the phase control, each sine half-wave (positive and negative) is cut at the beginning, so that only the rear part of the wave is used energetically.
-The current flow is controlled by a so-called triac (antiparallel connection of two thyristors).
-The dimmer or triac blocks the flow of current to the lamp until it receives an ignition pulse.
+With the principle of phase control, each sine half-wave (positive and negative) is cut at the beginning, so that only the rear part of the wave is used energetically.
+The current flow is controlled by a so-called Triac (antiparallel connection of two thyristors).
+The dimmer or Triac blocks the flow of current to the lamp until it receives an ignition pulse.
 From this point in time (this “phase” of the alternating current signal) the consumer is supplied with energy until the next zero crossings.
 The later the triac is ignited, the lower the average power.
 The leading edge dimmer is, thanks to its extremely low power loss, the most widely used dimmer circuit.
 This type of circuit cannot be used for capacitive (C) loads, as here because of the sudden increase in voltage, an extremely high current would flow.